Stories that Inspire.

 2020 Lives changed for good: Joe

 When Joe felt like he had nowhere to turn, he reached out to his younger brother, Bert.
 Bert was getting help with his addiction, and had a place to stay.
-He encouraged Joe to join him, and that’s how he ended up at the Victor Valley Rescue Mission.
+He encouraged Joe to join him, and that’s how he ended up at the Rescue Mission Alliance Victor Valley.

 “I told my brother I needed to stay sober and I didn’t want to be homeless anymore,” Joe said.
 “He told me about this place.
 I didn’t want to go back to drugs.
 He said I needed to get closer to the Lord.
 I knew that was something I needed.
 I knew God, but I didn’t ask him for anything.
 I just tried to do everything on my own.”